 Administrator: The Director of the Hocking County Regional Planning Office who is charged with enforcing the provisions of this Ordinance and/or his or her designated agent.

 Commercial Use: The use of land, buildings, or structures for the purpose of conducting business activities intended to generate income.
 This type of land use is distinguished from residential, agricultural, and industrial uses by its primary function of providing goods or services to consumers or other businesses, and by the consideration of income production in determining property classification.
-This type of land use includes, but is not limited to: retail and wholesale establishments; office buildings and professional services; hotels, motels, and lodging facilities; restaurants, bars, and food service operations; theaters and entertainment venues; medical clinics and private hospitals; financial institutions such as banks and credit unions; automotive services including gas stations, car washes, and repair shops; commercial parking lots and garages; warehouses and distribution centers used for commercial purposes; and shopping centers and malls.
+This type of land use includes, but is not limited to: short-term rentals [residential rentals for less than thirty (30) days] retail and wholesale establishments; office buildings and professional services; hotels, motels, and lodging facilities; restaurants, bars, and food service operations; theaters and entertainment venues; medical clinics and private hospitals; financial institutions such as banks and credit unions; automotive services including gas stations, car washes, and repair shops; commercial parking lots and garages; warehouses and distribution centers used for commercial purposes; and shopping centers and malls.

-Full Cut-Off Fixture: means a lighting fixture or luminaire that is designed and constructed so that no light is emitted above a horizontal plane running through the lowest point of the fixture where light is emitted.
+Full Cut-Off Lighting Fixture: means a lighting fixture or luminaire that is designed and constructed so that no light is emitted above a horizontal plane running through the lowest point of the fixture where light is emitted.
 Additionally, less than 10% of the total light output (lumens) is allowed to be emitted between 80 and 90 degrees from the nadir (directly downward).
 This design minimizes glare, light trespass, and skyglow, ensuring that light is directed downward toward the ground or intended surfaces, and not into the sky or onto adjacent properties.

 Industrial Use: The use of land and improvements for activities primarily involved in the manufacturing, processing, refining, or storage of goods and materials.
 This includes but is not limited to food and drink processing plants; foundries and heavy manufacturing facilities; light and medium manufacturing and assembly operations; industrial warehouses and distribution centers; truck terminals and logistics hubs; machine shops, tool and die operations; and mines, quarries, and grain elevators.